-An impacted tooth is a tooth that is positioned against another tooth, bone, or soft tissue so that it is unlikely to fully erupt through the gums to reach its normal position in the mouth.
+An impacted tooth is a tooth that is positioned against another tooth, bone, or soft tissue.
+The position of the tooth makes it unlikely to fully erupt through the gums to reach its normal position in the mouth.

 Wisdom Teeth (Third Molars)

 Copyright © Nucleus Medical Media, Inc.